Forty year-olds with a history of head injuries probably shouldn’t be skateboarding.

 Lots of things have changed since I skated two decades ago.
 With skateboarding, that is.
 I think I’ll write a book about it.
 But two of those have to do with where I’m trying to go.
 First, when I was a kid, there were two or three skate parks I knew of in my state.
 Today, there’s almost one in every town.
 Second, the parks required pads, and we all at least wore knee pads anyway.
 Today, no pads required, and no pads seen.

 Since I learned how to slide out of falls on my knees as a kid, I’ve already bought the knee pads.
 And I’ve been meaning to buy a helmet, but haven’t gotten there yet.
 Plus, I already stand out with my crazy board and knee pads, and I don’t want any more attention.

-Yesterday, my son and I were at the all concrete skate park in Abilene.
+Yesterday, my son and I were at the all concrete skate park.
 I was skating in the deep end of the bowl, which is somewhere around 6 feet high.
 I went up to the lip to do a trick I had just done a few minutes earlier, and ended by slamming my head at the bottom of the bowl.